They have better everything. Better lives, better relationships, more travel, more money, more sex, fun and happiness all the while your life sucks.

 So let's get into the best decisions I've made in life:

-Teaching English in Thailand and living abroad
+1) Teaching English Abroad in Thailand

 By far, without a doubt going abroad to teach English in Thailand changed my life.
 Me as a 27 year old "man" was not really a man.
 I was an out of shape goof from New England.
 Being older I now get why guys say hold off on marriage generally until you're at least 35.
 Your value goes way up and your options open in ways you don't understand as a broke, useless 20 year old.